volatiletech/abcweb/README.md

 ABCWeb uses [Gulp](https://github.com/gulpjs/gulp/tree/4.0) to handle asset compilation, minification, task running and live reloading of the browser on changes to the asset files or html templates.
-Read the [Gulp](#gulp) section of this readme if you'd like further information.
+Read the [Gulp section of this readme](#gulp) if you'd like further information.
 ABCWeb also uses [refresh](https://github.com/markbates/refresh) to rebuild your go web app on changes to your configuration or .go files.
 Refresh can be highly customized using the `watch.toml` config file.

-[Read here](#why-did-you-choose-to-use-gulp) if you're wondering why we chose a Nodejs dependency.
+[Read here](#why-did-you-choose-to-use-gulp) if you're wondering why we chose a NodeJS dependency.
 Also note that it's optional, but highly recommended due to the conveniences it provides.

 ### Getting Started